sitesoft-be/gravityforms-vat-checker/README.md

 ## Features

 - New field type in Gravity Forms: **EU VAT**
-- Real-time validation of EU VAT numbers via an external API
+- Real-time validation of EU VAT numbers via an external API (Free)
 - Country selection dropdown included in the field
 - Optional field mapping for name, street, zip code, city, and country
 - Inline visual feedback (checkmark or error icon)